 against against destiny and yet only achieve an early grave.
 There are men who flee

 destiny, only to have it swallow them whole

 .
 And then, there are men who embrace

 destiny... and do not show their fear.
 These are the ones that will change the world forever.

-- Berserk Button: Do NOT mess with Hawke's family if you want to live.
-In fact, despite Snarky!Hawke being irreverent and unflappable at practically all times, when Leandra is kidnapped in Act II and Hawke's sibling in Act III, Hawke's whole demeanor changes and the amount of anger in his/her voice that still seeps through his/her Tranquil Fury indicates how fast you should be running away right now.
+- Berserk Button: Do not mess with Hawke's family if you want to live.
+In fact, despite Snarky!Hawke being irreverent and unflappable at practically all times, when Leandra is kidnapped in Act II and Hawke's sibling in Act III, Hawke's whole demeanor changes and the amount of anger in their voice that still seeps through their Tranquil Fury indicates how fast you should be running away right now.